enricocid/Music-Player-GO/FAQ.md

 ### Why are accents 'lighter' in the dark theme?

-As per [guidelines](https://material.io/design/color/dark-theme.html), primary colors are desaturated for accessibility: saturated colors also produce optical vibrations against a dark background, which can induce eye strain.
+As per [guidelines](https://material.io/design/color/dark-theme.html), primary colors are desaturated for accessibility: saturated colors visually vibrate against dark surfaces, which can induce eye strain.
 Instead, desaturated colors can be used as a more legible alternative.